 Store smaller dolls like Shopkins in this handy, stackable case that comes with 60 adjustable compartments and easily fits inside a larger toy chest:

-When board games and puzzles begin to take up too much space, look to condense them with simple storage ideas.
+When boxes of puzzles begin to take up too much space, condense them with this simple storage idea.

-Standard jigsaw puzzles can be removed from their boxes and stored in clear document pouches like these (just cut out the picture and store with the pieces):
+Remove the pieces from the box and store them in clear document pouches like these (cut out the picture and store it with the pieces):

 The pouches can be stored together in a bin.
 It’s a great way to free up shelf space.
 Easy, peasy!

 23. Try a Wire Rack for Wooden Puzzles

 Do you have several of those wooden puzzles for preschoolers?
 Try a wire puzzle rack to save space and store them vertically:

 24. Use Sliding Shelves for Board Games in a Cabinet

 Board games can be more easily accessed in a cabinet when you install wide sliding shelves: